Fall 2014 Orientation & Registration Information

 Enrollment for new and readmit graduate students is being conducted on line from Monday, July 7th at 9:00 am through Friday, August 15th at 4:00 pm.
 To avoid a late enrollment fee all steps including down payment must be completed by the deadline (Please note: if you choose to use the down payment method you MUST also sign up for a payment plan at the same time).
 Late enrollment begins Monday, August 18th with a charge of $200.
 Classes will be dropped Monday, August 25th, 2014 if all Enrollment steps are not complete.

-On line enrollment can be found at my.biola.edu (new students will receive their BSI [Biola Student id number] when they are accepted and NET ID’s/passwords (for validated students) will be available the day after you validate your acceptance at my.biola.edu – new students click on “First time logging in”.
+On line enrollment can be found at my.biola.edu (new students will receive their BSI [Biola Student id number] when they are accepted and NET ID’s/passwords (for accepted students) will be available the day after you are accepted at my.biola.edu – new students click on “First time logging in”.
 This will also link you to the class schedule and curriculum charts.

 Finances and Payments

 International Student Orientation is held in the fall only and is mandatory for all on campus international students (the exception will be distance, Modular or Doctor of Ministry students.
 Additional information will be sent electronically by the International Student Services Department.